-Table 20: Neurons of different ages show similar levels of synaptic activity, and similar synapses (relates to Appendix Fig 10 and 11).
+Table 20: Neurons of different ages show similar levels of synaptic activity, and similar synapses (relates to Appendix Figs S10 and S11).
 To determine whether the neurons change during the long experiments, we incubated cultures with Synaptotagmin 1 antibodies at different days in vitro, and we also immunostained them for Synaptophysin, to determine their synapse morphologies.